Back

 Nacirema is a term used in anthropology to satirically describe American society, originating from Horace Mitchell Miner's 1956 paper, "Body Ritual Among the Nacirema."
 The term itself is "American" spelled backwards and serves as a critique of how cultural practices can appear strange or extreme when viewed from an outsider's perspective.
 In the essay, Miner illustrates various rituals of the Nacirema, such as elaborate oral hygiene habits and body modification practices, which reflect the intense standards of physical appearance prevalent in American culture.
 The description of these practices highlights the importance of understanding cultural context, as what may seem bizarre without context can be quite ordinary within a culture.
 The Nacirema serve as a reminder to anthropologists and readers alike to approach unfamiliar cultures with an open mind and to seek out mundane explanations for actions that initially appear peculiar.
 This satirical exploration has had lasting implications, influencing both anthropological thought and broader discussions about cultural practices in contemporary society.
 The Nacirema concept is now often used in literature and education to teach critical thinking about cultural norms and perspectives.

 The term Nacirema refers to a satirical description of American society that originated in an anthropological paper written by Horace Mitchell Miner in 1956.
 The paper examines the common practices and beliefs of American society of the 1950s from the perspective of an anthropologist who lacked the context for many cultural or medical practices.
 For this reason, the behaviors of the Nacirema people are portrayed in a strange, exotic manner.
-The paper encourages anthropologists to search for mundane reasons for seemingly strange practices, and to search cultural context to explain those actions.
-In light of how odd American culture can seem to be when described in such a way as Miner does, the satirical paper also encourages general readers to withhold judgement of other cultures that may seem to demonstrate strange or inexplicable practices.
+The paper encourages anthropologists to search for mundane reasons for seemingly strange practices, and to search the cultural context to explain those actions.
+In light of how odd American culture can seem when described in such a way as Miner does, the satirical paper also encourages general readers to withhold judgment of other cultures that may seem to demonstrate strange or inexplicable practices.

 Overview